iamvdo/Reveal-liveCoding/README.md

-Reveal_liveCoding
+LiveCoding in Reveal.js
 =================

-Live coding in Reveal.js
+A plugin for live coding in Reveal.js.